 He is also skilled in diverse sport activities; especially in fencing, having played the sport for many years.
 He has represented his previous school and club in local and international competitions, but most recently, has represented Malaysia in fencing in Bangkok in 2016.
 He will be pursuing a degree in Biotechnology at Imperial College London.

-Wondering what to study after SPM?
 Not sure whether you should study pre-u programmes or foundation courses?
-Here’s a guide to help you decide what to do to achieve your goals.
-Learn more about pre-university programmes at one of the top colleges in Malaysia – Taylor’s College!FIND OUT MORE
+Learn more about pre-university programmes at Taylor’s College!FIND OUT MORE